gxwangit/gitkills/README.md

 # gitkills
-Creating a new branch is quick add merge.
+Creating a new branch is quick add merge dev version.